How supplementing breast milk with formula could affect your baby

 - Frequent spit-up

-Similac has EarlyShield®.
-In addition to having DHA/ARA, Similac has Lutein, an important nutrient babies can get from breast milk and Similac.
+Similac has OptiGRO™, our exclusive blend of DHA, Lutein and Vitamin E; these important ingredients are found in breast milk.
 It's especially helpful now, during this critical time of your baby's brain and eye development.
 If you need help picking or switching to the right baby formula, compare baby formula brands and talk with your baby's pediatrician.

 Try to prevent your baby from confusing your breast with the bottle